What Eos Family Logs Cannot Tell Us

 - The symptoms themselves are the best and most useful information

-- Nothing is logged before the Windows Embedded OS is launched
+- Nothing is logged before the Windows Embedded OS is launched on consoles

 - Reasons for USB disconnects